Septarian Nodule Properties, Facts and Photos

 How Septarian Nodules Form

-The minerals are likely to have included sandstone which is compacted grains of sand, shale which is compacted mud and siltstone and limestone which is primarily calcium carbonate.
-The mineral aragonite is the crystalline form of calcium carbonate.
-This chemical compound occurs naturally in rocks most notably as limestone.
+The minerals are likely to have included sandstone, which is compacted grains of sand, shale, which is compacted mud, and siltstone and limestone, which are primarily calcium carbonate.

-Siltstone is fine grained silt, sand, clay or other materials carried in water before being deposited as sediment.
+Siltstone is fine-grained silt, sand, clay or other materials carried in water before being deposited as sediment.

 Septarian nodules may have formed in shallow lakes as the tide caused an accumulated mass to roll gently back and forth.
-Over time with the addition of new layers of sticky mud the size of the mass increased.
-During the hot summer months as the water receded the mud dried out causing it to crack.
+Over time, with the addition of new layers of sticky mud, the size of the mass increased.
+During the hot summer months, as the water receded, the mud dried out, causing it to crack.

 The newly formed structures then became buried under sediment.
 The cracks slowly filled through seepage with a coarse crystalline substance such as silica (quartz) or calcite from the shells of dead marine creatures.